 Under the No Action Alternative, there would be no direct impacts to wildlife.
 However, there would be no future trash management, which could adversely affect wildlife populations through entrapment and habitat degradation.
 Additionally, under the No Action Alternative, the installation of the new culverts would not occur.
 Therefore, the natural flow of water and natural mixing that historically occurred in this area would continue to be impeded.
 This would cause dissolved oxygen levels to remain low, which could result in fish kills.
 Thus, the No Action Alternative could reduce forage opportunities for predatory wildlife.
-The No Action Alternative would result in long-term moderate adverse impacts to wildlife.
+The No Action Alternative would result in long-term moderate adverse impacts to wetland and open water dependent wildlife.
+The No Action Alternative would likely result in fewer long-term moderate adverse impacts to wildlife dependent on foraging within the intertidal zone as the result of shuttle service operation, compared to the Proposed Alternative.

-4.4.2.3 Marine and Estuarine Aquatic Fauna, Essential Fish Habitat, and Managed Fish Species
+4.4.2.3 Marine & Estuarine Fauna, Essential Fish Habitat, & Managed Fish Species

-Marine and estuarine aquatic fauna and fishery resources are institutionally significant because of the Fish and Wildlife Coordination Act of 1958, as amended; the ESA of 1973; the Magnuson-Stevens Fishery Conservation and Management Act of 1976, as amended (Magnuson-Stevens Act); the Magnuson-Stevens Act Reauthorization of 2006; the CZMA; and the Estuary Protection Act.
+Marine and estuarine aquatic fauna and fishery resources are institutionally significant because of the Fish and Wildlife Coordination Act of 1958, as amended; the ESA of 1973; Magnuson-Stevens Act; the Magnuson-Stevens Act Reauthorization of 2006; the Coastal Zone Management Act (CZMA); and the Estuary Protection Act.
 Marine and estuarine aquatic fauna and fishery resources are technically significant because: